ReillyBex/MicrowaveSintering/README.md

 Better optimization to minimize RAM usage on the Pi.
 Perhaps only import the packages needed as opposed to the whole tkinter suite?

 This whole system could be launched as a web server similar to how Klipper works.
 This would allow users to simply launch a web browser from wherever is conveneient, and also remove the need to have any UI on the Pi itself.

+Much of the Tkinter experience has been clunky.
+I had to make multiple functions to do essentially one job: one makes the pop up, one reads the user input, one kills the pop up.
+A subclass that handles all of that could be nice, but it wouldn't necessarily improve the users experience so it might not matter that much.

+##### Contact Info
+Reilly Beckstrand: u1330099@utah.edu
+You can alternatively try messaging me on GitHub or open an issue or pull request and I'll probably see it eventually.